Dunlop suburb profile

 Dunlop rental market trends

-The rental market in Dunlop has shown stability in house rents, remaining unchanged at $650 per week over the past year.
-However, unit rents have surged by 36.5%, reaching $430 per week.
-This significant increase in unit rents highlights a growing demand for more affordable rental options in the suburb, making it an attractive choice for renters seeking value.
+The rental market in Dunlop has shown a mixed performance, with house rents remaining stable at $650 per week over the past year, while unit rents have surged by 36.5% to $430 per week.
+This significant increase in unit rents highlights a growing demand for more affordable rental options, making Dunlop an attractive suburb for renters seeking value in the ACT region.

 Suburbs near Dunlop